 So it’s hard to pick just one sugar scrub recipe that is better than all the rest since they are soooo good, but we do love this Lavender Sugar Scrub for its simplicity.
 There are so many benefits to sugar scrubs for your skin.

 Lavender is one of the best essential oils for its wonderful therapeutic benefits like:

 - Restoring skin complexion and reducing acne.

 - Slowing aging with powerful antioxidants.

 If you haven’t made a homemade sugar scrub, this is definitely one of the best!

-It’s inexpensive and very easy to make.
+It’s inexpensive and effortless to make.

 What Is a Sugar Scrub?

 A Sugar Scrub is a mixture of sugar crystals and oil, and sometimes an essential oil.
 The idea is to massage these granules into your skin to remove debris and dead skin cells.
 DIY Sugar Scrubs do wonders for dry, cracked skin because they exfoliate so well.